 The UTRPA reserves the right to amend or rescind any existing policy.
 Such changes will be reviewed at a regular meeting of the UTRPA and the revised policy sent to each permit holder.

 The policy allows for the enforcement of the requirements of the CNSC and this manual.
 While the UTRPA and Radiation Protection Service are committed to education, enforcement is available when necessary.
 At least four members of the UTRPA must approve a Step 4 action.
-The Senior Health and Safety Officer may take immediate action when there is an actual or perceived threat to health, safety or security.
+The Designated Radiation Safety Officer may take immediate action when there is an actual or perceived threat to health, safety or security.